Bhaskar-JR/Bhaskar-JR.github.io/Pages/DSA/Resources to Follow/Resources to Follow.md

 17. **Grokking Algorithms** by Aditya Y.Bhargava <Highky recommended for quick revision and going back to basics>
 18. **Data Structures and Algorithms- Annotated Reference with Examples** by Granville Barnett
 19. **Guide to Competitive Programming** - Learning and Improving Algorithms Through Contests by Antti Laaksonen
 20. **Dynamic Programming for Coding Interviews** - A Bottom-up approach to problem solving by Meenakshi & Kamal Rawat
+21. **Data Structures and Algorithms** by Kartik Kapoor ([Link](https://www.kartikkapur.com/documents/DataStructuresAndAlgorithms.pdf))